Escape to the tranquility of nature by exploring the nearby bushlands and waterways.

 Early pioneer Andrew O’Keefe has been recognised for his part in the establishment of railway lines in the region.
 A linear trail called The O’Keefe Rail Trail.

 Enjoy the splendour of the Bendigo Botanic Gardens.
 Soon after the gold rush began, those wanting to replicate life back in England set about the establishment of these formally designed gardens.
 Many historic plantings remain, as does the display of native fauna.

+Take a walk around the picturesque Lake Weeroona, enjoy a coffee, a heart warming meal or a delicious homemade gelato.
 Nearby Lake Eppalock was constructed in the 1960s as a water catchment for irrigation, and now awaits for fishing, waterskiing, boating and swimming.